wmde/wikibase-docker/README-compose.md

 wget https://raw.githubusercontent.com/wmde/wikibase-docker/master/docker-compose.yml
 ```

-If you want to develop the Dockerfiles then you should clone this repo and instead use the docker-compose-build.yml file.

 #### 3) Setting up and starting the containers

 Note: In linux you must either be in the docker group or use SUDO!